The Administrative Core is responsible for the overall business administration and daily management of the NORC.

 The Animal Metabolism Phenotyping Core offers support and expertise for measuring traits related to metabolism in mouse models of obesity and nutritionally relevant disease.
 With locations in Chapel Hill and Kannapolis, the Core provides access to methods and populations to support energy balance components in mice.
 [Learn more about services]

-The Nutrigenetics Core is an all-encompassing support system for investigators conducting research on nutrigenetic aspects of obesity and obesity-related diseases.
+The Nutritional Genomics and Microbiome Core is an all-encompassing support system for investigators conducting research on nutrigenetic and microbiome aspects of obesity and obesity-related diseases.

-The Nutrigenetics Core assists investigators with identifying genetic factors and interactions that affect an individual’s needs and responses to nutrients and susceptibility to obesity, and identifies high-utility targets for prevention and treatment.
+The Nutritional Genomics and Microbiome Core assists investigators with identifying genetic factors and interactions that affect an individual’s needs and responses to nutrients and susceptibility to obesity, and identifies high-utility targets for prevention and treatment.
 [Learn more about services]

 The Clinical Nutrition Research Facilitation Program provides support and expertise for clinical and translational research in nutrition and obesity.

 The Clinical Nutrition Program is two-fold.
 It consists of the Metabolic & Nutrition Research Core at UNC Healthcare which offers a variety of nutrition research assistance to complement clinical studies.
-It also includes the Human Research Core at the Nutrition Research Institute which provides metabolic assessment services including whole room calorimeter services, body composition services, clinical support services, and meal preparation in a metabolic kitchen.
+It also includes the Human Assessment & Intervention: Clinical Assessment Sub-Core at the NRI which provides metabolic assessment services including whole room calorimeter, body composition, clinical support, and meal preparation in a metabolic kitchen.
 [Learn more about services]